myrmex-org/myrmex/manual/getting-started.md

 ### Using environment variables to override the configuration

 It is also possible to define configuration via environment variables.
-Any environment variable that starts with `LAGER_` is injected as a configuration key/value.
+Any environment variable that starts with `MYRMEX_` is injected as a configuration key/value.
 An underscore is used to resolve nested keys.

 > Because `_` is used to resolve nested key, this technique cannot work with configuration keys containing a `_`.

-For example, the configuration of `myNestedConfig.level1` can be overrided using the environment variable `LAGER_myNestedConfig_level1`:
+For example, the configuration of `myNestedConfig.level1` can be overrided using the environment variable `MYRMEX_myNestedConfig_level1`:

 ```
-export LAGER_myNestedConfig_level1=43
+export MYRMEX_myNestedConfig_level1=43
 myrmex show-config
 ```